khaleel-git/Disk-CPU-and-RAM-Monitor/README.md

 ```
 ssh username@remote_server_ip
 ```
-- Replace username with your SSH username.
+- Replace your username with your SSH username.
 - Replace remote_server_ip with the IP address of the remote server.

 During the first SSH login, you will be prompted to confirm the server's authenticity.